vince-nlp/aclrollingreview/_posts/2024-06-28-ARR-seeks-Editors-in-Chief.md

 Nominations will be acknowledged by reply email; should acknowledgment not be received within 3 days, please resend your email.

 The ARR board will evaluate the nominations and make decisions in coordination with the existing ARR EiC team, after which the search committee chair will contact the selected nominee via email.
 ARR board members are: Yuki Arase, Julia Hockenmeier, Smaranda Muersan, and EiC Thamar Solorio.

+[^1]:The last 6 months are not considered as full on EiCs but more of a transitions period to support training of new EiCs.